tridentity/800-63A-ImplGuide/6_Verification.md

 KBV systems can also be used in the resolution stage of the identity proofing process.

-Detailed requirements for knowledge based verification have been specified in Section 5.3.2 in SP800-63A.
+Requirements for knowledge based verification have been specified in [Section 5.3.2 in SP800-63A](https://pages.nist.gov/800-63-3/sp800-63a.html#sec5).

 The quality and availability of the data used in the KBV process results in varying degrees of confidence and agencies should consider the quality when when making decisions on the utilization and outcome of KBV.
-The agency should follow a set of fundamental principles in KBV design (The UK government’s [Identity Proofing and Verification (IPV) Operations Manual](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/383109/IPV_Operations_Manual_v2.3.1_Redacted.pdf) and [Good Practice Guide (GPG) 45](https://www.ncsc.gov.uk/content/files/guidance_files/GPG%2045%20%20-%20validating%20and%20Verifying%20the%20identity%20of%20an%20individual%20-%20issue%202.4%20-%20NCSC%20Web.pdf) have been used as a reference to build the baseline guidance presented in this document):
+The UK government’s [Identity Proofing and Verification (IPV) Operations Manual](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/383109/IPV_Operations_Manual_v2.3.1_Redacted.pdf) and [Good Practice Guide (GPG) 45](https://www.ncsc.gov.uk/content/files/guidance_files/GPG%2045%20%20-%20validating%20and%20Verifying%20the%20identity%20of%20an%20individual%20-%20issue%202.4%20-%20NCSC%20Web.pdf) have been used as a reference to build the baseline considerations presented in this document.
+Accordingly, the agency should follow a set of fundamental principles in KBV design:
-- Clarity –-process must be clear so that applicant can understand and correctly respond
+- **Clarity:** Process must be clear so that applicant can understand and correctly respond.
     - Relevant, sensible, proportionate
     - Carefully constructed, clear, obvious as to what is being asked of the applicant
     - Expectation that owner of claimed identity can reasonably complete process
-- Breadth –-process should cover a wide range of information
+- **Breadth:** Process should cover a wide range of information.
     - Based on a range of information and not one single source
     - Covering different evidence categories
     - Security –process must protect claimed identity from impersonation